Mr. Sinister

 Creation

-Writer Chris Claremont conceived Mister Sinister as a new villain for the X-Men, having felt "tired of just going back to Magneto and the Brotherhood of Evil Mutants and the same old same old" Claremont recalled:
+Writer Chris Claremont conceived Mister Sinister as a new villain for the X-Men, feeling "tired of just going back to Magneto and the Brotherhood of Evil Mutants and the same old same old".
+Claremont recalled:

 Character Evolution

-Mister Sinister made his debut a couple years past the Bronze Age and instantly made his impact in comics when he orchestrated the massacre of the underground mutants known as the Morlocks.
-Strictly seen as a villain who acts behind the scenes, it would later be revealed that Mister Sinister shared an obsessive fixation with the X-man Scott Summers, also known as Cyclops.
+Mister Sinister made his debut a couple of years past the Bronze Age and instantly made his impact in comics when he orchestrated the massacre of the underground mutants known as the Morlocks.
+Strictly seen as a villain who acts behind the scenes, it is later revealed that Mister Sinister has an obsessive fixation on Scott Summers, the X-Men known as Cyclops.

-Throughout the 90’s, Mister Sinister has participated within several events that mostly involved Cyclops.
-Rarely seen in any confrontation, Mister Sinister has shown to be a powerful and formidable mutant when being confronted or attacked.
+Throughout the '90s, Mister Sinister participated in several events that mostly involved Cyclops.
+Rarely seen in any confrontation, Mister Sinister is a powerful and formidable mutant when confronted or attacked.

-After the year 2000, Mister Sinister was involved in the events of M-Day where he attempted on capturing the first mutant born after Decimation.
-This would be Mister Sinister final moment when he was killed by Mystique.
+After the year 2000, Mister Sinister was involved in the events of M-Day, where he attempted to capture the first mutant born after Decimation.
+This would be Mister Sinister's final moment, as he was soon killed by Mystique.

-Later, another mysterious Mister Sinister appeared in the form of a woman, claiming that she was Mister Sinister’s daughter.
-Sharing the exact same powers as Mister Sinister, she referred herself as Miss Sinister as she also displayed the same manipulative and deceiving tactics that her father once displayed as well.
+Later, another mysterious Mister Sinister appeared in the form of a woman, claiming that she was Mister Sinister's daughter.
+Sharing the same powers as Mister Sinister, she referred to herself as Miss Sinister, as she also displayed the same manipulative and deceiving tactics that her father once showed.

 Major Story Arcs